YIELD Function in Excel (Table of Contents)

 Example #1 – Bond YIELD For QuarterlyPayment

-- Select the cell “C15” where the YIELD function needs to be applied.
+- Select the cell “C15,” where the YIELD function needs to be applied.

 - The yield for the bond with the above terms will be 9.79%.
 It returns a value of 9.79%.

-Example #2 – Semiannual or Half Yearly Payment
+Example #2 – Semiannual or Half-Yearly Payment

-- Select the cell “G15” where the YIELD function needs to be applied.
+- Select the cell “G15,” where the YIELD function needs to be applied.

-- A dialog box appears where arguments for the YIELD function needs to be filled or entered (Note: Settlement & maturity date argument are entered in the cell using the Excel DATE function), i.e. =YIELD(G8,G9,G10,G11, G12,2,0).
+- A dialog box appears where arguments for the YIELD function need to be filled or entered (Note: Settlement & maturity date argument are entered in the cell using the Excel DATE function), i.e. =YIELD(G8,G9,G10,G11, G12,2,0).

 - The yield for the bond with the above terms will be 10.47%.
 It returns a value of 10.47%.